CityOfNewYork/working-nyc/wp-content/plugins/taxonomy-terms-order/readme.txt

 == Localization ==

-Available in English, Dutch, French, Deutch, Slovak, Japanese, Traditional Chineze, Brazilian Portuguese, Hungarian, Ukrainian, Czech and Romanian
+Available in English, Dutch, French, Deutch, Slovak, Japanese, Traditional Chinese, Brazilian Portuguese, Hungarian, Ukrainian, Czech and Romanian
 Whant to contribute with a translation to your language?
 Please check at https://translate.wordpress.org/projects/wp-plugins/taxonomy-terms-order

 There isn't any Editors for your native language on plugin Contributors?
 You can help to moderate! https://translate.wordpress.org/projects/wp-plugins/taxonomy-terms-order/contributors